Hoa people: After independence

-Early immigration: 15th–18th centuries
+15th–18th centuries

 Lê dynasty

 After the Fourth Chinese domination of Vietnam it was recorded that the union of Vietnamese women and Chinese (Ngô) men produced offspring which were left behind in Vietnam and the Chams, Cẩu Hiểm, Laotians, these people and Vietnamese natives who collaborated with the Ming were made into slaves of the Le government in the Complete Annals of Đại Việt.

 There was no mandatory required reparation of the voluntarily remaining Ming Chinese in Vietnam.
-The return of the Ming Chinese to China was commanded by the Ming and not Le Loi.
+The return of the Ming Chinese to China was commanded by the Ming and not Lê Lợi.
 The Trai made up the supporters of Le Loi in his campaign.
 He lived among the Trai at the border regions as their leader and seized the Ming-ruled lowland Kinh areas after originally forming his base in the southern highland regions.
 The southern dwelling Trai and Red River dwelling Vietnamese were in effect locked in a "civil war" during the anti-Ming rebellion by Le Loi.

 The leader Lưu Bác Công (Liu Bogong) in 1437 commanded a Dai Viet military squad made out of ethnic Chinese since even after the independence of Dai Viet, Chinese remained behind.
 Vietnam received Chinese defectors from Yunnan in the 1400s.

-The Vietnamese Ruler Le Thanh Tong cracked down on foreign contacts and enforced an isolationist policy.
+The Vietnamese Emperor Lê Thánh Tông cracked down on foreign contacts and enforced an isolationist policy.
 A large amount of trade between Guangzhou and Vietnam happened during this time.
 Early accounts recorded that the Vietnamese captured Chinese whose ships had blown off course and detained them.
 Young Chinese men were selected by the Vietnamese for castration to become eunuch slaves to the Vietnamese.
 It has been speculated by modern historians that Chinese who were captured and castrated by the Vietnamese were involved in regular trade between China and Vietnam instead of being blown off course, and that they were punished after a Vietnamese crackdown on trade with foreign countries.